dmorse/pscfpp/README.md

 The first two articles listed above focus on SCFT.
 The 2016
 <em>Macromolecules</em> article actually discusses the the older Fortran
-version of PSCF, but nonetheless correctly describes most SCFT algorithms used in the pscf_rpc and pscf_pg programs of the current version.
+version of PSCF, but nonetheless correctly describes most SCFT algorithms used in the pscf_rpc and pscf_rpg programs of the current version.
 The 2020
-<em>European Physics Journal</em> article gives the first report of the
+<em>European Physics Journal</em> article is the first to announce the
 C++ version of PSCF, and documents the performance of GPU-accelerated SCFT calculations.
 The last paper listed above announces the implementation of PS-FTS in PSCF, and discusses algorithms used by PSCF to efficiently find